DannyQuah/DannyQuah.github.io/_posts/2025-10-19-Negotiating-Inelastic-US-G-minus.md

 ____

 However it was that nations chose to respond to Trump's Liberation Day tariffs (LDT), in the process there must have been expectation that those nations' sacrifices would achieve some return.
-The Great Power, in this prediction, ought to be flexible: Greater effort in acquiesence and alignment should draw correspondingly greater reciprocal action.
+The Great Power, in this prediction, ought to be flexible: Greater effort in acquiescence and alignment should draw correspondingly greater reciprocal action.

 Economists describe this as elasticity, and the concept can be expressed numerically.